pnpm/pnpm.io/docs/cli/patch-commit.md

 title: "pnpm patch-commit <path>"
 ---

-Generate a patch out of a directory (inspired by a similar command in Yarn).
+Generate a patch out of a directory and save it (inspired by a similar command in Yarn).

 ```sh
 pnpm patch-commit <path>